esp8266/Arduino/doc/ideoptions.rst

 - ``v2 Lower Memory``
   This is lwIP-v2 with MSS=536 bytes.
 MSS is `Maximum Segment Size`, used for TCP only and different from MTU which is always 1480 in our case.
-  Using such value for MSS is 99.9% compatible with TCP peers, allows to store less data in RAM, and is consequently slower when transmitting larges segments of data using TCP.
+  Using such value for MSS is 99.9% compatible with any TCP peers, allows to store less data in RAM, and is consequently slower when transmitting large segments of data using TCP because of a larger overhead and latency due to smaller payload and larger number of packets.

 - ``v2 Higher Bandwidth``

-  When streaming data, prefer this option.
-It uses more memory (MSS=1460) so it allows faster tranfers thanks to a lower overhead between data segments.
+  When streaming large amount of data, prefer this option.
+It uses more memory (MSS=1460) so it allows faster transfers thanks to a smaller number of packets providing lower overhead and higher bandwidth.

 - ``... (no features)``
   Disabled features to get more flash space and RAM for users are:

    -  No IP Forwarding (=> no NAT)
    -  No IP Fragmentation an reassembly
    -  No AutoIP (not getting 169.254.x.x on DHCP request without DHCP server)
-  - No SACK-OUT (= No TCP output selective acknowledgements): no better stability with long distance TCP transfers
+   -  | No SACK-OUT (= No TCP output selective acknowledgements): no better stability with long distance TCP transfers
    -  No listen backlog (no protection against DOS attacks for TCP server)

 - ``IPv6 ...``
   With these options, IPv6 is enabled, with features.
 It uses about 20-30KB